thehomedk/statamic-elasticsearch/README.md

       'transforms' => ['content' => 'bardToText'],
     ],

+#### Available transformers

-At the moment only the `bardToText` transformer is supported.
-This transformer converts the ProseMirror data structure into plain text so it can be indexed.
+ - 'bardToText`, converts the ProseMirror data structure into plain text so it can be indexed.
+ - 'handle', converts fields that has a handle (eg. site and collection) into the handle text.

 ## Analyzers
 Elasticsearch supports different text analyzers for indexing.
 The analyzer determines how tokenization, stop-words and stemming is handled.
 You can set the default analyzer used (for all fields) like this: